Category: Healthcare Reform

 Health Savings News – Episode 25: No Surprises Act

 Note: This is a rough transcript of episode 25 of Health Savings News and has been lightly edited for clarity.
 It may not be in its final form.
 Evan (00:10): Hello and welcome to Health Savings News, the podcast about healthcare costs in America and how to save money on the often expensive care all kinds of people need.
 I’m your host, Evan O’Connor, joined by retired doctors Rich Sagall and Mike Woods.
 How are you guys doing today?
 Mike (00:24): Good.
 Rich: Doing well.
 Evan (00:25): Good to hear.
-Each episode we discuss healthcare costs in America, offer […]
+Each episode we discuss healthcare costs in America, offer tips […]

 State of Healthcare 2022